Not everyone drinks to the point of a hangover.

 - Substance use – This is a no-brainer (no pun intended).
 Drinking booze is essentially the cause of a hangover, and is only exacerbated by the next two factors.

-- Empty stomach – An empty stomach prior to ingesting alcohol (of course) speeds the body’s absorption of alcohol, blasting the brain & body with acute levels of excess ethanol.
+- Empty stomach – An empty stomach prior to ingesting alcohol (of course) speeds the body’s absorption of alcohol, blasting the brain and body with acute levels of excess ethanol.

 While the causes of a hangover remain poorly understood, one theory pinpoints acetaldehyde as the culprit: Alcohol metabolizes in the liver to acetaldehyde, a compound more toxic than ethanol itself.
 The body is able to handle a mild amount of acetaldehyde (i.e. a few drinks) by breaking down the compound via acetaldehyde dehydrogenase and glutathione.
 However, when the acetaldehyde content becomes unmanageable (i.e. too many drinks are drunk), the ethanol metabolite runs amok on the body, inducing a number of not so fun symptoms: